-- There is no requirement for multi-academy trusts (MATs) to have separate single central records, but schools should ensure the record is securely stored and easily accessible to those who need to see it, including Ofsted inspectors. - 143.
-The single central record can be kept in paper or electronic form. - 144.
-Details of the records that must be kept are set out in the following Regulations: - for maintained schools Regulations 12(7) and 24(7) and Schedule 2 to the School Staffing (England) Regulations 2009 and the School Staffing (England) (Amendment) Regulations 2013 (applied to pupil referral units through the Education (Pupil Referral Units) (Application of Enactments) (England) Regulations 2007); - for independent schools (including academies and free schools and alternative provision academies and free schools): Part 4 of the Schedule to the Education (Independent School Standards) Regulations 2014; - for colleges Regulations 20-25 and the Schedule to the Further Education (Providers of Education) (England) Regulations 2006; and - for non-maintained special schools Regulation 3 and paragraph 7 of Part 1 and paragraph 18 of Part 2 of the Schedule to the Non-Maintained Special Schools (England) Regulations 2015. - 145.
+148. Details of the records that must be kept are set out in the following Regulations:

+- for maintained schools Regulations 12(7) and 24(7) and Schedule 2 to the School Staffing (England) Regulations 2009 and the School Staffing (England) (Amendment) Regulations 2013 (applied to pupil referral units through the Education (Pupil Referral Units) (Application of Enactments) (England) Regulations 2007); - for independent schools (including academies and free schools and alternative provision academies and free schools): Part 4 of the Schedule to the Education (Independent School Standards) Regulations 2014; - for colleges Regulations 20-25 and the Schedule to the Further Education (Providers of Education) (England) Regulations 2006; and - for non-maintained special schools Regulation 3 and paragraph 7 of Part 1 and paragraph 18 of Part 2 of the Schedule to the Non-Maintained Special Schools (England) Regulations 2015. - 149.
 Schools and colleges do not have to keep copies of DBS certificates in order to fulfil the duty of maintaining the single central record.
-To help schools and colleges comply with the requirements of the Data Protection Act, when a school or college chooses to retain a copy, it should not be retained for longer than six months.
+To help schools and colleges comply with the requirements of the Data Protection Act 2018, when a school or college chooses to retain a copy, it should not be retained for longer than six months.
 A copy of the other documents used to verify the successful candidate's identity, right to work and required qualifications should be kept for the personnel file.
 Further information on handling DBS certificate information can be found on GOV.UK.